-- How to deal with extended family from a different culture that completely doesn’t support veganism.
+- How to deal with extended family from a different culture that ultimately doesn’t support veganism.

 To give you some proper context, here’s what Stacey wrote in her email:

-Everyone watches me like a hawk, waiting for me to slip up, offering me clearly unnecessary and unhealthy options (“just one unhealthy snack/meal, etc won’t kill you!”).
-People don’t understand that one must build up a momentum, in order to develop lifelong healthy habits.
-And to build up that momentum, means you are building and learning the new healthy habits; and that means you cannot take a break and have that one unhealthy snack or meal.
+Everyone watches me like a hawk, waiting for me to slip up, offering me clearly unnecessary and unhealthy options (“just one unhealthy snack/meal, etc. won’t kill you!”).
+People don’t understand that one must build up momentum, to develop lifelong healthy habits.
+And to build up that momentum means you are building and learning the new healthy habits, and that means you cannot take a break and have that one unhealthy snack or meal.
 Because if you do that, then you break that momentum and screw up the program.

-Sometimes it’s easier to fully commit with a clear conscience.
+Sometimes it’s easier to commit with a clear conscience fully.
 Figuring it out as you go along.
-It will be uncomfortable at first and you might have to rely on repetitive food options for a while until you figure out how to get more creative with your cooking.
+It will be uncomfortable at first, and you might have to rely on repetitive food options for a while until you figure out how to get more creative with your cooking.
 But at least you can look yourself in the mirror and know that you’re placing your ethical vote every single time you eat a meal.

 Stacey, what I recommend you do is block out some time in your calendar this week to organise individual conversations with those who are closest to you, or at least those who are bothering you.

 When you make significant changes in your life that are different from what your personal network has been accustomed to, they’ll naturally resist.

 You need to remember that they probably used to really enjoy talking about how good that double-stack beef burger was with you.
 And now that you’re vegan, you can’t have those same experiences.